Pimenta dioica

 Problem features

-It has been introduced in regions outside of its native range and is recorded as naturalised in India and in Hawaii, where it is listed as an invasive species, having spread with the help of birds to native forests on the islands of O'ahu, Maui and Kaua'i.
+Allspice plants have been introduced into regions outside of their native range.
+It is recorded as naturalised in India and in Hawaii, where it is listed as an invasive species, having spread with the help of birds to native forests on the islands of O'ahu, Maui and Kaua'i.
 It is assessed as a high weed risk species for Hawaii by the Hawaii Pacific Weed Risk Assessment (HPWRA) project.

 Where it grows